iskorotkov/users-api/README.md

 ## Project structure

-### Admin

-Admin group and changing a user to be in the admin group.
+- Admin - admin group and changing a user to be in the admin group.

-### Auth

-Password hashing for newly created users.
+- Auth - password hashing for newly created users.

-### Db

-DbContext and migrations.
+- Db - DbContext and migrations.

-### Models

-Entities.

-### Signup
+- Models - entities and enums.

-Timeout after user creation for other requests to create a user with the same login.
+- Signup - timeout after user creation for other requests to create a user with the same login.

-### WebApi

-Controllers and configuration.
+- WebApi - controllers and configuration.